joeliouscaesar/assignment1-rust/README.md

-Assignment 1 but in Rust.
+Assignment 1 but in Rust

+# TODO
+- File
+- Get pretokens (and their counts)
+-